toomuchdesign/re-reselect/README.md

 #### 3- Wrap your `makeGetPieceOfData` selector factory into a memoizer function and call the returning memoized selector

 This is what **re-reselect** actually does.
-It's quite verbose (since should be repeated for each selector), that's why I decided to move it into a separate module.
+It's quite verbose (since should be repeated for each selector), that's why re-reselect is here.

 ## FAQ
-### Q: How do I wrap my existing selector with re-reselect?
+### How do I wrap my existing selector with re-reselect?

-A: Given your `reselect` selectors:
+Given your `reselect` selectors:

 ```js
 import { createSelector } from 'reselect';